 That does not end our analysis though.
 Assuming without deciding that race was the predominate motivating factor for the decision to draw the subdistricts, the second prong of the analysis requires the State to show its actions satisfy strict scrutiny.
-Walen and Henderson argue the State's actions cannot meet strict scrutiny because the Legislative Assembly did not "prove" the Gingles preconditions before deciding to draw the subdistricts, so the Legislative Assembly could not have known the subdistricts were required to comply with the VRA.
-The State and the
+Walen and Henderson argue the State's actions cannot meet strict scrutiny because the Legislative Assembly did not "prove" the Gingles before deciding preconditions to draw the subdistricts, so the Legislative Assembly could not have known the subdistricts were required to comply with the VRA.
+The State and the MHA Tribe argue the State had good reasons and a strong basis in evidence to believe the subdistricts were demanded by the VRA.